kramskb1/AlexaBigData-big-data-challenge/README.md

 I showed the data for video games in my Colab file.
 I showed the count of the data which was 1,785,997.
 I printed the schema.
 I transformed the dataframe to fit the data review table.
 The columns I was interested in were review_id, customer_id, product_id, product_parent, and review_date.
 I dropped the duplicates.
 I transformed the dataframe to fit the products table.
 I dropped the duplicates and printed the schema.
 I transformed the dataframe to fit the customers table.
 I found the count of each customer id.
 I transformed the dataframe to fit the vine table.

 Out of the video games that I showed there were mixed reviews.
+Thrustmaster and Tonsee 6 Buttons were popular.
+Zero Suit Samus was good.
+Geltabz Performance was average.
+Hidden Mysteries was not popular.